-We also have refrigerated containers for hire or to buy if needed.
+We also have refrigerated units for hire or to buy if needed.

-Thanks to their size and shape, shipping containers can be used for so much more than just transporting cargo around the world.
+Thanks to their size and shape, these units can be used for so much more than just transporting cargo around the world.

 Another increasingly common use for storage containers is in converting them into a temporary or semi-permanent building.
-With a small amount of modification, shipping containers can be joined together, stacked, have windows and doors added, electricity installed, and converted to be compatible with human (or animal) inhabitation.
+With a small amount of modification, they can be joined together, stacked, have windows and doors added, electricity installed, and converted to be compatible with human (or animal) inhabitation.

-Shipping containers can be converted into anything from a home to a restaurant, classroom, or mobile lab.
+Conversions can be anything from a home to a restaurant, classroom, or mobile lab.

-Shipping containers have been being used internationally for over 50 years, but it is only relatively recently that we have seen people using them for anything other than storage.
-These days, shipping containers are seen as being an eco-friendly, versatile, and cost-effective option for many different uses.
+Our products have been being used internationally for over 50 years, but it is only relatively recently that we have seen people using them for anything other than storage.
+These days, units are seen as being an eco-friendly, versatile, and cost-effective option for many different uses.